drbig/catabot/README.md

    - Per-channel facts database with public adding and voting
    - Think of it as a simple keyword-based micro Wiki
    - Has web pages for searching per-channel and a global recent facts page
+ * Rules
+   - Very similar to Facts above, but no keywords and you ask for a random rule
+   - Quite useful e.g. for roguelike self-imposed challenges
  * GitHub
    - Quick IRC interface to a GitHub repository
    - Includes full-blown issue/pr search interface via IRC